boazbk/tcs/lec_06_loops.md

 ```

 The above is not, strictly speaking, a valid NAND-TM program.
-If we "open up" all of the syntactic sugar, we get the following valid program to compute this syntactic sugar.
+If we "open up" all of the syntactic sugar, we get the following "sugar free" valid program to compute the same function.

 ```python
 temp_0 = NAND(started,started)